In the Land of Time, and Other Fantasy Tales

-In the Land of Time and Other Fantasy Tales is a posthumous collection of short stories by the writer Lord Dunsany, in the Penguin Classics series.
+In the Land of Time and Other Fantasy Tales is a posthumous collection of short stories by the writer Lord Dunsany in the Penguin Classics series.
+It was published in 2004.
 Edited and with an introduction by S. T. Joshi, it assembles material from across Dunsany's long career.
 The cover illustration is a colourised version of a classic illustration for an early Dunsany story by his preferred artist, Sidney Sime.

 Contents

 The collection includes several of Dunsany's most famous stories.
 It is grouped in themed sections by the editor, and the contents are: